BEAJousama/Cloud-I/Inception/README.md

         CREATE DATABASE IF NOT EXISTS ma_base;
         - Creates a new database named "ma_base" if it does not already exist.
         - The "IF NOT EXISTS" clause is used to prevent an error from being generated if a database with the same name already exists.
-        CREATE USER 'bbrahim' IDENTIFIED BY 'user42';
+        CREATE USER 'obeaj' IDENTIFIED BY 'user42';
-        - Creates a new user named "bbrahim" with the password "user42" in MySQL.
+        - Creates a new user named "obeaj" with the password "user42" in MySQL.
-        GRANT ALL PRIVILEGES ON ma_base.* TO 'bbrahim'@'%';
+        GRANT ALL PRIVILEGES ON ma_base.* TO 'obeaj'@'%';
         - The "GRANT" statement which is used to grant privileges to a user.
         - The "ALL PRIVILEGES" option grants all available privileges on the specified object, in this case, the "ma_base" database.
         - The ".*" after the database name means that all tables within the "ma_base" database are included.
-        - The "TO" clause is followed by the user that the privileges are being granted to, in this case, 'bbrahim'.
+        - The "TO" clause is followed by the user that the privileges are being granted to, in this case, 'obeaj'.
         - The "@" sign is used to specify the hostname that the user is connecting from.
 In this case, the hostname is '%' which means that the user can connect from any host, it is a wildcard that matches any hostname.
         ALTER USER 'root'@'localhost' IDENTIFIED BY 'root42';
         - The "ALTER USER" statement is used to modify an existing user account.